orchetect/MacHUD/README.md

      >
      > "The application doesn’t appear in the Dock and doesn’t have a menu bar, but it may be activated programmatically or by clicking on one of its windows.
 This corresponds to value of the LSUIElement key in the application’s Info.plist being 1."

-2. Adding Info.plist keys
+2. Add Info.plist keys

-   - Add the following keys are necessary to be present in your application's info.plist file, using 0 or 1 for presentation mode.
+   - Add the following keys in your application's Info.plist file, using 0 or 1 for presentation mode.

      ```xml
      <key>LSUIElement</key>